 - The University shall be responsible for ensuring that the accommodation provided is an effective accommodation.

-The University of Nevada, Reno is committed to Equal Employment Opportunity/Affirmative Action in recruitment of its students and employees and does not discriminate on the basis of race, color, religion, sex, age, creed, national origin, veteran status, physical or mental disability, sexual orientation, genetic information, gender identity, or gender expression.
-The University of Nevada employs only United States citizens and aliens lawfully authorized to work in the United States .
-Women and under-represented groups are encouraged to apply.
+The University of Nevada, Reno is committed to Equal Employment Opportunity/Affirmative Action in recruitment of its students and employees and does not discriminate on the basis of race, color, religion, sex, age, creed, national origin, veteran status, physical or mental disability, and sexual orientation, or genetic information, gender identity, or gender expression.
+The University of Nevada, Reno employs only United States citizens and aliens lawfully authorized to work in the United States.
+Women, under-represented groups, individuals with disabilities, and veterans are encouraged to apply.